CSC-3380-Spring-2025/Team-13/README.md

 # About Our Software
-We developing a music streaming website that provides an interactive and unique experience for its users.
-We are going to focus on user engagement, music discovery, and user-based content.
-Our goal is to create a streaming platform where users can share and experience music in a more personal and social way.
+Our project "Impressions Audio" is a full stack music streaming website that combines personalized music discovery with a soical media presence.

 ## Platforms Tested on